geropl/github-mcp-go/memory-bank/activeContext.md

 4. Implemented repository operations tools
 5. Implemented pull request operations tools (including the new tools requested)
 6. Implemented file operations tools
-7. Added table-driven tests with go-vcr and golden files for repository, pull request, and file operations
+7. Set up the testing framework with go-vcr and golden files

 The current focus is on:

+1. **Implementing tests in an iterative manner**:
+   - Starting with pull request operations tests
+   - Currently focusing on making the "SuccessfulCreation" test case for create_pull_request work
+   - Following an approach of making one test case work before moving to the next
+   - Other test cases are defined but commented out until we're ready to implement them

+2. Once testing is complete for pull request operations:
-1. Implementing the remaining tools (issue operations, branch operations, search operations, commit operations)
+   - Implementing the remaining tools (issue operations, branch operations, search operations, commit operations)
-2. Adding tests for the remaining tools
+   - Adding tests for the remaining tools

 ## Recent Changes